1989 Bolivian general election: Campaign

 Ten parties and fronts contested the election, which was held as scheduled on May 7, 1989.
 The results, a virtual three-way tie among the MNR, ADN, and MIR, were not surprising.
 As expected, Congress once again was given the task of electing the next president from the top three contenders.
 But the slight majority (a mere 5,815 votes) obtained by the MNR's candidate, Sánchez de Lozada, was surprising to observers, as was the unexpected victory by Palenque in La Paz Department.
 His showing was significant in a number of ways.
-First, it demonstrated that none of the major political parties had been able to attract lower middle-class and proletarian urban groups, who had flocked to el compadre; Palenque had wisely targeted marginal and displaced sectors of La Paz.
+First, it demonstrated that none of the major political parties had been able to attract lower middle-class and proletarian urban groups, who had flocked to El Compadre; Palenque had wisely targeted marginal and displaced sectors of La Paz.
 Second, Condepa's showing reflected the growth of racial and ethnic tension in Bolivian electoral politics.
-For the first time in the history of the Bolivian Congress, for example, a woman dressed in native garb would serve as a deputy for La Paz Department.
+For the first time in the history of the Bolivian Congress, for example, a Chola (an indigenous woman who moved to the city and dressed in urban garb) would serve as a deputy for La Paz Department.

 Claims of fraud from every contender, especially in the recounting of the votes, clouded the legitimacy of the process.
 At one stage, fearing an agreement between the ADN and MIR, the MNR called for the annulment of the elections.
 Indeed, negotiations were well advanced between the MIR and ADN to upstage the relative victory obtained by the MNR.
 Between May and early August, the top three finishers bargained and manipulated in an attempt to secure control of the executive branch.

 The composition of Congress exacerbated the tensions between the parties in contention.
 Because seventy-nine seats are needed to elect a president, compromise was indispensable.
 In mid-1989, however, it was unclear whether the political system in Bolivia had matured enough to allow for compromise.